 Visitors are allowed to bring no more than \$20.00 into the Visiting Room.
 The currency denominations cannot exceed \$5.00.
 Visiting room officers do not provide change.
+A debit/credit card may be used for the vending machines.

 Restrooms